krenalis/krenalis/doc/src/identity-resolution/anonymous-users-strategies.md

 # Anonymous Users Strategies

-The anonymous users strategies determine how anonymous users are unified with each other and with non-anonymous users.
+The strategies for anonymous users determine how they are unified with each other and with non-anonymous users.

-Let's consider the following scenario.
-A user interacts with a device anonymously; let's call this period of time **A**.
-Then, the user logs in and continues to interact, but this time in a non-anonymous manner; let's call this period **B**.
-Afterward, the user logs out and continues to interact, but again in an anonymous manner; let's call this period **C**.
+Consider the following scenario: a user interacts with a device anonymously during period **A**.
+Then, the user logs in and continues to interact, this time in a non-anonymous manner during period **B**.
+Subsequently, the user logs out and resumes interacting anonymously during period **C**.

-There will be one user in each of the three time periods, anonymous for A and C, and non-anonymous for B. The strategy determines which user will be unified with another.
+In each of the three time periods, there will be one user, anonymous for periods A and C, and non-anonymous for period B. The strategy determines which user is unified with another.

 ### AB-C Strategy

-The AB-C strategy unifies the anonymous user from A with the non-anonymous user from B. This strategy allows all data collected during the initial anonymous navigation to be unified with the data of the non-anonymous user as soon as they log in.
-From logout onward, however, the collected anonymous data is maintained in a separate anonymous user.
+The AB-C strategy unifies the anonymous user from period A with the non-anonymous user from period B. This strategy allows all data collected during the initial anonymous navigation to be unified with the data of the non-anonymous user as soon as they log in.
+However, from logout onward, a new session is started, the Anonymous ID is changed, and consequently, the collected anonymous data is maintained in a separate anonymous user.

 ### ABC Strategy

-The ABC strategy unifies the anonymous users from A and C with the non-anonymous user from B. This strategy allows all data collected during anonymous navigation before login and after logout to be unified with the data of the non-anonymous user.
+The ABC strategy unifies the anonymous user from period A with the non-anonymous user from period B. From logout onward, the collected anonymous data is maintained in a separate anonymous user.
+However, unlike the AB-C strategy, the session and the Anonymous ID remain the same.

 ### A-B-C Strategy

 The A-B-C strategy never unifies the users.
 Consequently, there will be two anonymous users and one non-anonymous user.
+These users have different sessions and different Anonymous IDs.

 ### AC-B Strategy

 The AC-B strategy unifies the anonymous user data before login and after logout, keeping it separate from the non-anonymous user who has logged in.
+Thus, the non-anonymous user has a different session and Anonymous ID than the unified anonymous user.

 ## Implement a Strategy